wondrousWebWorks/portfolio/README.md

 #### Installation Instructions

+It is assumed that the required database and collections have been created in your MongoDB Atlas account.
+If not, please refer to the **Information Architecture** section and set up your database and collections as stipulated there.

 1. Using your browser of choice, navigate to the [wondrousWebWorks repository](https://github.com/wondrousWebWorks/wondrousWebWorks) in GitHub
 2. Click on the green **Clone or download** button on the right of the screen (on personal computers) which will trigger a dropdown menu
 3. Copy the URL provided